Spreadable Butter Recipe

 : in a bowl placed inside a pan of hot water).

-Producing the spread involves thoroughly heating the blender jug (a glass jug works best for this) with hot (not boiling) water or in a cooker on a very low heat (glass jugs only).
-Butter is then cubed and added to the jug (once it has been re-assembled with the rest of the blender) with oil to 50% of the quantity of butter.
+Producing the spread involves thoroughly heating the blender jug (a glass jug works best for this) with hot (not boiling) water or in a cooker on a very low heat (glass jugs only, and only with any plastic fittings removed first).
+250g butter is then cubed and added to the jug (once it has been re-assembled with the rest of the blender) with 200ml of oil.
 Pulse blend, occasionally pausing and using a fork to ensure that any remaining lumps of butter are pushed down and into the blades.

-Once the spread is thoroughly blended, decant into a clean, lidded, rigid plastic food container from the recycling and store in a cool place in the kitchen, rather than in the fridge.
+Once the spread is thoroughly blended, decant into a clean, lidded, rigid plastic food container from the recycling and store in the fridge.
 This will give you a healthy, pleasant-tasting, spread that should spread easily on all but the softest of bread (using bread straight from the freezer works well for this: slices of frozen bread placed on a worktop literally take but a couple of minutes to thaw out even in a cool room, - brown and granary types a minute or two longer, - and can be spread easily during this time).

 - secure email address as detailed above -